LithiraJK/node.js-express-jwt-backend-template/README.md

 ### Common Issues

 1. **MongoDB Connection Error**
-   - Ensure MongoDB is running
+   - Ensure MongoDB is running locally or your MongoDB Atlas cluster is accessible
-   - Check your MONGO_URI in the .env file
+   - Verify your `MONGODB_URI` in the .env file is correct
+   - Check network connectivity and firewall settings

 2. **Port Already in Use**
-   - Change the PORT in your .env file
+   - Change the `PORT` value in your .env file
-   - Kill any processes using the current port
+   - On Windows: `netstat -ano | findstr :<PORT>` to find and kill the process

 3. **JWT Token Issues**
-   - Ensure JWT_SECRET is set in your environment variables
+   - Ensure `JWT_SECRET` is set in your environment variables
-   - Check token expiration settings
+   - Check token expiration settings (`JWT_EXPIRES_IN`)

-## 📞 Support

-For support and questions, please create an issue in the repository or contact the development team.
+   - Verify the Authorization header format: `Bearer <token>`

+4. **Environment Variable Validation Error**
+   - The app validates `MONGODB_URI` and `JWT_SECRET` on startup
+   - Ensure these variables are set in your `.env` file
+   - Check for typos in environment variable names

 ## ⭐ Template Usage